 - Add the flour and the salt.
 Fix the dough hook to the KitchenAid and mix on low for one minute.
 Add 1/4 cup olive oil, and then continue mixing on low to medium-low for 10 minutes.

 - Remove the dough hook and then disengage the mixing bowl from the stand.

 - Form the dough into a ball—it should look and feel smooth.
 Coat it with a tablespoon of olive oil and place it back in the bottom of the mixing bowl.
 Drape the top with a towel and then set it in the oven to rest for an hour.

-- Remove the dough and it's ready to use for your favorite pizza recipe!
+- Remove the dough and it's ready to roll out and use for your favorite pizza recipe!